andre-koga/leetcode-solutions/README.md

 List of really good solutions:

 - 022, since it uses a very clever and lazy approach to the pattern of writing parenthesis
+- 039, beats 99% of submissions with an original solution using a temporary "options" array